karma4u101/FoBo/JQuery/README.md

 FoBo-JQuery
 =========================

-This sub module provides JQuery to the Fobo Module, but can also be used as-is (see below for setup information).
+This sub module provides JQuery to the Fobo Module.
 For more information on how to use FoBo-JQuery in the FoBo module see the [FoBo - Lift Front-End Toolkit Module](https://github.com/karma4u101/FoBo).

 Contributions